 After many years of using directed drawing techniques for myself, I wanted to share them with others.
 I devised Drawing Meditations, a combination of guided meditation that would be easy and interesting for beginners (and even skeptics) to both art and meditation.

-I drew the coloring book, developed meditation scripts, and recorded the narrations.
+I drew the coloring book, wrote and recorded the meditation narrations.
 Tracey bankrolled the project and handled all the fulfillments.
-We offered the Drawing Meditations kit online, at markets, and at events in Japan.
+We offered Drawing Meditation kits online, at markets and at event in Japan.

-It was well received!
-We didn’t sell out of stock, but we were satisfied that everyone who bought a Drawing Meditations kit had positive things to say about it.
-It’s still for sale and you’ll find the kits in our shop.
+It was well-received!
+We didn’t sell out to stock, but we were satisfied that everyone who bought a Drawing Meditations kit had positive things to say about it.

 From that foundation, I wanted to expand the concept and dive deeper into the art techniques that I know work well with meditation.
 So we offered live classes and workshops in Japan, the US, and India.